Requirements by Modality

 Clinicals must begin in the fall semester, continue through the spring semester and consist of three eight-hour shifts per week.

-Clinical Experience Process Overview
+Your Roadmap to the Clinical Experience Process

-Research the profession and our program
+Step 4: Research the profession and our program

 Clinical sites will be more willing to accept you if you have a good understanding of the field.
 Consult online resources, obtain shadow experience and speak with working technologists to deepen your knowledge and present yourself as a prepared candidate.